Cristiano Ronaldo won't face criminal charges in Las Vegas rape case

 Breaking News Emails

-Soccer star Cristiano Ronaldo won't face criminal charges in connection with a decade old rape allegation against him, Las Vegas prosecutors announced Monday.
+International soccer star Cristiano Ronaldo won't face criminal charges in connection with a decade-old rape allegation against him, Las Vegas prosecutors announced Monday.

 Clark County District Attorney Steve Wolfson said in a statement to NBC News that he determined the sexual assault claim can't be proven beyond a reasonable doubt and no charge will be filed after a new police investigation was conducted.